| Title: | Mixed Models for Repeated Measures |

 coefficients covariance matrix is used, the adjusted covariance matrix is returned (to still obtain the

-original asymptotic covariance matrix use object$beta_vcov
+original asymptotic covariance matrix use object$beta_vcov).

-: estimated variance-covariance matrix including
+beta_vcov_complete: estimated variance-covariance matrix including

-aliased coefficients with entries set to NA
+aliased coefficients with entries set to NA.

-: estimated covariance matrix for residuals.
+varcor: estimated covariance matrix for residuals.
 If there are multiple

 groups, a named list of estimated covariance matrices for residuals will be